 Wrap Program.
 Generally, in a wrap-fee program, a client should understand that Adviser will not negotiate brokerage commissions.
-Transactions will be executed "net" and a portion of the wrap-fee will usually be considered to be in place of commissions.
-Because commissions are a part of the wrap fee, Adviser may be required by the wrap program sponsor to execute virtually all trades with the wrap program sponsor or an affiliate.
+Transactions will be executed "net" and a portion of the wrap-fee will usually be considered to be a substitute for commissions.
+Because commissions are typically included in the wrap fee, Adviser may be required by the wrap program sponsor to execute virtually all trades with the wrap program sponsor or an affiliate.
 Certain programs may permit Adviser to use broker-dealers other than the wrap program broker based on execution considerations including the supply of, and demand for, a particular security.
 In such cases, clients may incur additional transaction fees as well as charges by the executing broker-dealer.
 Adviser considers such fees and charges prior to placing orders away from the wrap sponsor's broker-dealer.

 When evaluating such a wrap fee arrangement, the client should consider the level of the wrap fee, portfolio activity, custodial or any other services provided, and value attributable to monitoring provided by the wrap sponsor.
 The client should also consider whether the wrap-fee could exceed the cost of such services if provided separately and if the investment adviser was free to choose broker-dealers to execute portfolio transactions.
-Specific information on the wrap-fee programs is available in each wrap fee sponsor's brochure.
+Specific information on the wrap-fee programs is available in the wrap fee brochure provided by the wrap fee program sponsor.